HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 Postgresql will run behind a RDS proxy to handle lambda connections and will not be deployed by Serverless framework.

-We choose Postgresql because we want to have a lot of fancy features in the feature and a good relational database is essential.
+We choose Postgresql because we want to have a nice and complex features in the feature and a good relational database is essential to give us enough flexibility to do it.
 As the number of connections can be a problem using lambda, we can easily deal with that using a RDS Proxy

 > **Estimated cost:** $ 50 Monthly (`db.t3.medium`)